rotemdan/lzutf8.js/README.md

 *`"Buffer"`* - A Node.js `Buffer` object.

-*`"BinaryString"`* - A `string` containing binary data encoded to only use the lowest 15 bits of each character.
+*`"BinaryString"`* - A `string` containing binary data encoded to only use the lowest 15 bits of each character (_Note this encoding method has been deprecated.
+See more details in the reference for `encodeBinaryString` further in this document_).

 *`"Base64"`* - A [base 64](https://en.wikipedia.org/wiki/Base64) string.